 TO BEGIN PLANNING FOR POST THE HOST AT ITS 2008 CONGRESS AT THE AMMERDOWN CONFERENCE CENTRE.
-IT HAS TAKEN UNTIL APRIL 2009 TO PREPARE AND NOW WE ARE READY TO LAUNCH THIS EXCITING NEW MINISTRY FOR GOD.
+IT TOOK UNTIL APRIL 2009 TO LAUNCH THIS EXCITING NEW MINISTRY FOR GOD.

 The main denominational churches are in freefall.
 Attendances are in terminal decline; calls for baptisms, marriages and funerals are plummeting.
 Only the church is surprised.
 It does not see that its image has suffered irreparably: on the one hand from division, sexism and homophobia; on the other from the peddling of outdated approaches to the fundamental spiritual needs of our age.
 Thousands of people long to find meaning in the Christian tradition, but are repelled by the empty sanctimony of a faith choked by its own prejudices, hypocrisy and conceit.